venkatesh-thomm/Roboshop_Ansible/dynamic-inventory/dynamic.md

 `secrets manager`

-  -AWS is a platform
+  - AWS is a platform

-  -hashicorp vault
+  - hashicorp vault

-  -store key inside the server
+  - store key inside the server